Shalini-git-hub/Git-demo/README.md

 # Git-demo
-This is my 1st gut repository
+This is my 1st git repository.
+Author - Shalini